internet-de-france/silex-for-hosting-company/README.md

 Deploy on heroku
 [![Folow this link for 1 click deploy to heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-### Test this on your computer
+With this method you can test adding templates, components and changing unifile config without leaving the browser, without any local instal.

+#### Local installation

-Clone this repo and then
+Clone this repo with git and then run Silex

 ```
 $ nvm i